In a recent NYT post, “I Would Do Anything for Stimulus But I Wouldn’t Do That (Wonkish)”, Paul Krugman writes:

 OK, I don’t think that’s right.
 To spend, the government must persuade the private sector to release real resources.
 It can do this by collecting taxes, borrowing, or collecting seignorage by printing money.
 And there are limits to all three.
 Even a country with its own fiat currency can go bankrupt, if it tries hard enough.

-During periods such as the present one in which there is high unemployment and excess capacity, there is no shortage of resources.
+At times such as the present in which there is high unemployment and excess capacity, there is no shortage of resources.
 The tax burden is already more than sufficient to free up resources for public-sector use.
 If, on the other hand, the economy were operating at full employment and society still desired an expansion of public-sector activity, it would then be necessary for the government to increase taxes and restrict private demand.
 Otherwise the extra demand for fully utilized resources would cause inflation.

-Krugman then presents a simple model to illustrate a way in which budget deficits could lead to runaway inflation.
+Krugman then presents a simple model to illustrate a way in which government deficits could lead to runaway inflation.
 He employs, in part, the quantity theory.
 Also implicit in his model is the neoclassical ‘government budget constraint’.
-The framework is inapplicable to a monetary system in which the government is the monopoly issuer of its own flexible exchange-rate fiat currency.
+The framework is inapplicable to a monetary system in which the government is the monopoly issuer of its own flexible exchange-rate currency.
 In any case, he uses his model to argue that “the higher the debt burden, the higher the required rate of inflation”.
 The whole argument is irrelevant in a flexible exchange-rate system because the terms on which debt is issued, including the interest rate and time to maturity, are at the discretion of the currency issuer.

 Krugman’s article drew a response from Galbraith, which Krugman reproduces in a follow-up post, “More on Deficit Limits”: